alainkaegi/ldbc_snb_neo4j/README.md

   queries linked against another version.

   When does this parameter come into play?
-  - When configuring the data generator
+  - When configuring the data importer
   - When configuring the gradle build file

 - Scale factor